Therapeutic Massage

 Relieve pain & stiffness

-Therapeutic massage helps reduce muscle tension, pain and spasm loops.
-Some muscles have too much tone, while others are undertoned.
-Tight muscles are manipulated and relaxed, improving circulation and delivering micronutrients to overstimulated and congested areas.
-Massage affects the sensory-motor pathway to the brain, attempting to change the messages that keep chronically tight muscles tense and guarded, contributing to ongoing dysfunction.
+Therapeutic massage helps reduce muscle tension, pain, and spasm loops.
+Massage affects the sensory-motor pathway to the brain, attempting to change the messages contributing to ongoing dysfunction and pain.

-Therapeutic massage helps to increase movement and flexibility by relaxing overused tense muscles and restrictive connective tissue, ultimately improving circulation and proper function so you can perform your activities of daily life.
+Therapeutic massage helps increase movement by relaxing overused tense muscles and restrictive connective tissue so that you can perform your activities of daily life with more ease.

 Improve muscle function